Drinking Water Revolving Loan Fund

 Should a consultant write the proposal to place a project on the Project Priority List?

 Community personnel can easily write the proposal.
-Advance planning, data gathering, and decision making are required, however, so communities frequently obtain outside assistance.
+Advanced planning, data gathering, and decision making are required, however, so communities frequently obtain outside assistance.
 Most communities have a consultant engineer write the proposal because they typically have the experience and will be involved with the project through to completion.

 Some communities utilize a grant consultant to write a proposal, again because of their experience.
 Other communities have done an excellent job writing their own proposal.